 For those wishing to taste a truly unique Danish food experience, the best time is at lunch when the unique smørrebrød (literally ‘butter bread’, or open sandwich), is served.

 Smørrebrød is a daily staple for many Danes, and a truly classic taste of the nation’s traditional cuisine.
 Invariably based on rye bread, smørrebrød can have an almost limitless number of different toppings, from herring, to raw beef, seafood and egg.
 Smørrebrød has become very popular in the recent years, especially among young people.

-Restaurant Schønnemann on Hauser Plads is another popular place, which offers classis Danish lunch.
-The restaurant, that dates back since 1877, bake its own rye bread and there is still sand on the floor like there was in the 1800’s.
+Restaurant Schønnemann on Hauser Plads is a popular place for smørrebrød, which offers classic Danish lunch.
+The restaurant, dating back to 1877, bakes its own rye bread, and there is still sand on the floor like there was in the 1800’s.
 The restaurant serves 24 different types of beer and features a menu with 35 different types of aquavit.